Sir Adam Beck Road

 The Great Steam Boat Race: The Water Lily

-The Avon Boat Club in Stratford, Ont., was formed in 1864, and the next year held a regatta on Queen Victoria's birthday, May 24, 1865.
+There had been boats on the millpond shortly after the Canada Company had built the first dam in the 1830s.
+Stratford’s first boat club-The Stratford Boat Club-had been formed in 1845.
+A second group, the Avon Boat Club had been formed in 1864, and the next year held a regatta on Queen Victoria's birthday, May 24, 1865.
 A dozen years later, on Victoria Day 1877, The Great Steamboat Race took place.

-Two steamboats came to the Avon River in 1877 when William Jeffrey built an launched a 17 foot paddle-wheeler (Firefly) said to be the first built in Perth County.
+Two steamboats came to the Avon River about 1877 when William Jeffrey built and launched a 17 foot paddle-wheeler (Firefly) said to be the first built in Perth County.
 About the same time D. Nichol produced his 12-footer "Dreadnaught" also a paddle-wheeler.
+In 1877, they decided to hold a race.
 The race was to be from the dam to the island and back.
-Mayor Tom Daly put up the prize for the winner , and the two men readied their boats while hurling friendly insults to each other.
-However as regatta day approached there was news of a third boat, a surprise entry.
+Mayor Tom Daly put up the prize for the winner, and for several days before the race as the two men readied their boats, they hurled friendly insults to each other.
+However as regatta day approached, there was news of a third boat, a surprise entry.
 Jeffery and Nicol would have competition.

-Adam beck was there with his boat called the "Water Lily" .
+Young Adam Beck, just 20 years old from Baden, was a new entry with his boat called the "Water Lily."
 His arrival at the regatta enlivened the proceedings considerably.
 The crowd watched the race from the long wooden bridge or stood on lumber piles on the banks of Easson's mill ( see Easson Steet) or Orr's' mill (see Orr Street).
 See map for location of Mills

 There was great excitement as the three boats churned off upstream.
 Early in the race, the Nicol boat broke down.
-Then, the pressure on Jeffer's "Firefly" dropped from 160 to 40 pounds.
-Beck won handily.
-Beck also won a return race on Dominion Day, and in 1919 recalled his victory with delight as he made a speech at the official opening of the York Street Hydro-Electric Power Distribution Station in 1919.
+Then, the engine pressure on Jeffrey's "Firefly" dropped from 160 to 40 pounds.
+Young Adam Beck won handily.
+Beck also won a return race on Dominion Day, and in 1919, he recalled his victory with delight as he made a speech in Stratford at the official opening of the York Street Hydro-Electric Power Distribution Station.
 Source: Floodtides of Fortune .
 Adelaide Leitch

 The Water Lily